FS23-ASE/ASE-client/README.md

 ### Deploy

 To quickly build and test the docker images, a docker-compose.yml file is in the root directory.

-In the root directory, start the deployment with:
+In the server folder, run:

 ```bash
 ./gradlew bootJar
 ```

+In the root directory, start the deployment with:

 ```bash
 docker compose up